-Section 8.3 Step-by-step: How to make a Level 1 Appeal to have our plan cover your care for a longer time complaint.
+Section 8.3 Step-by-step: How to make a Level 1 Appeal to have our plan cover your care for a longer time plan must follow.
+(If you think we are not meeting our deadlines, you can file a complaint.
 Section 10 of this chapter tells you how to file a complaint.)